This page describes quotas and limits for Container Registry.

 Container Registry uses Cloud Storage for each registry's underlying storage.
 Cloud Storage Quotas & Limits apply to each registry.

-See Container Analysis quotas and limits for information on scanning usage policies.
+See Artifact Analysis quotas and limits for information on scanning usage policies.